What to See and Things to Do in Trinity Bellwoods Toronto

 If you’re looking to explore a couple more creative and enriching neighbourhoods nearby, head a block or two north to vibrant Little Italy, and then east to Kensington Market, another unique and art-centered area, with a more bohemian vibe.
-Also check our Ossington Avenue Best Restaurants & Bars to go try.
+There’s Amazing Things to Do all over the city this summer, though

 1. Have dinner at a delicious restaurant

 So you already know Ossington Avenue has the best restaurants in town… but how do you pick just one?
 We’re here to help.
 Of course, it’s hard to narrow it down, but you can’t go wrong with any of these establishments.